An Event at the Blue House—an Officer’s Exposure to Leader Conduct in a National Government Leader Context

 To note, the President’s initial military training had been at the Changchun Military Academy of the Imperial Manchukuo Army, the cadre being primarily Imperial Japanese Army officers.
 He graduated top in his class from that school in 1942 He was sent to Japan for additional military schooling at the Japanese Army Academy from which he graduated third in his class in 1944.
 He was commissioned into the Manchukuo Army in 1944 .
 He served in that Army until the end of World War II.
 He entered the Korea Military Academy after the war and was commissioned into the Constabulary Army under the U.S. Military Government.

-Following the reception line the ADC(S) and his aide aide took advantage of the refreshment but following the general’s example exercised tasteful restraint.
+Following the reception line the ADC(S) and his aide took advantage of the refreshment but following the general’s example exercised tasteful restraint.
 After perhaps forty minutes of socializing and conversation the ADC(S) and the aide made their exit and were transported back to their aircraft flying back to division headquarters at Camp Casey near Dongduchoen arriving early in the evening.

 It was a long day and two weeks leading up to it.
-The events of the day were fast paced and busy but involved many persons of stature in the Republic of Korea the U.N and 8th Army commands and the various embassies.
-The ADC(S) and his aide had executed their mission to represent the division commander well presenting themselves professionally and in good taste.
+The events of the day were fast paced and busy but involved many persons of stature in the Republic of Korea, the U.N and 8th Army commands and the various embassies.
+The ADC(S) and his aide had executed their mission to represent the division commander well, presenting themselves professionally and in good taste.
 Timing was impeccable.

 As the aide reflected on all that had occurred, the complexity, the protocols followed and the smooth execution of mission, he drew a significant conclusion.
 His success and the success of the mission were very much a product of the quiet professional leadership and mentoring of the ADC(S), the air crew, the general’s private staff, the officers encountered at the event and even President Park Chung-hee.

-The aide’s distilled conclusion, while the individual leader must personally prepare and take the lead in areas of responsibility, other leaders, through their example and leadership in their areas of responsibility will contribute to the success or failure of an endeavor.
+The aide’s distilled conclusion was that while the individual leader must personally prepare and take the lead in areas of responsibility, other leaders, through their example and leadership in their areas of responsibility will contribute to the success or failure of an endeavor.
 In this complex series of fast paced events, success resulted from the skillful interface of each leader’s contribution…critical was each leader allowing the other members of the team with the right level of guidance the latitude to perform their role and operate.